Out of the Woods: Adventures of 12 Hardwood Chairs

 The American Hardwood Export Council (AHEC) is the leading international trade association for the US hardwood industry, representing the committed exporters among US hardwood companies and all the major US hardwood production trade associations.
 AHEC concentrates its efforts on providing architects, designers and end-users with technical information on the range of species, products and sources of supply.

 Royal College of Art: Pioneering Design and Art 1837 - 2012

 Celebrating its 175th anniversary this year, the Royal College of Art is the world’s most influential postgraduate university of art and design.
-Specialising in teaching and research, the RCA offers the degrees of MA, MPhil and PhD across the disciplines of fine art, applied art, design, communications and humanities.
+The RCA specialises in teaching and research, and offers the degrees of MA, MPhil and PhD across the disciplines of fine art, applied art, design, communications and humanities.
 There are over 1,100 masters and doctoral students and more than a hundred professionals interacting with them, including scholars, leading art and design practitioners, along with specialists, advisors and distinguished visitors.

 The Design Products Master’s programme, led by Professor Tord Boontje, has a strong culture of experimentation.
 The two-year course is arranged in small study groups known as ‘platforms’, each run by two tutors who define the content and focus for project-based design work.
 Out of the Woods also includes collaboration with the RCA’s Visual Communication programme.